sid77/oops-calc/README.md

 From dusting off my knowledge on the subject, it seems to me [this StackExchange answer](https://boardgames.stackexchange.com/questions/23212/whats-the-probability-of-having-a-combo-on-the-first-turn-in-mtg) makes sense so I implemented it.
 If this assumption is not true, well, everything coded here is a giant load of bullshit 🙂.
 There might be implementation errors as well.

 ## Changelog
+2025/07/23 - Experimental code to figure out the self-Thoughtseize T1 hands for Timeless.
+I tried to make these hands distinct from the previous mull to 4 strategy so results can be summed together.
+I'm not too confident on this code, though.

 2025/07/22 - Add calculator for a "T1 win on a mull to 4" hand in Timeless (MTG Arena).
 An example stock list for this format has been taken from [here](https://moxfield.com/decks/N5muFkhTRk-CGI76ajSYQw).

 2025/02/12 - Add calculator for good opening hands in Pauper 2-lands Spy (Oops, All Spells!).
 This 60 cards deck doesn't have a stock list yet, I've taken [this list](https://moxfield.com/decks/RG2j6wqguUyx00w1BF_ONA) based on a request from one of the Oops Discord users.
 Some decks have only 4x spy effects and other decks run up to 6x.
 This one runs 5x.
 A "good" starting hand is one with a spy effect and a way to take out the two lands from the deck, either by having them in hand already or using Land Grant or one of the land cyclers